Tricks for Separating Fixer Uppers from the Money Pits

 Fixer-Upper Red Flags

 When purchasing a fixer-upper, a homeowner should always look beyond the surface, says Sarah Boardman-Miller, an interior designer and construction consultant at her eponymous firm.
-It’s important to distinguish between a home with a lot of “cosmetic” needs, as opposed to those that need major (think structural) overhauls.
+It's important to distinguish between homes with a lot of "cosmetic" needs, as opposed to those that need major (think structural) overhauls.